 In addition to these two core initiatives, ARConnect may require funds for key activities to support administration and implementation of the BEAD program, which the state is uniquely positioned to effectuate.
-ARConnect is finalizing the exact support required.
-ARConnect anticipates needs may merge around these areas:
+Exact amounts will be determined in Fall 2023 and may include the following:

-Grant administration processes, including for subgrantee selection: ARConnect will require funds to manage the end-to-end BEAD grantmaking process, from grant application processing to grant review, contracting, monitoring, and disbursement of awards.
-Project management and technical guidance, as well as grant portal redevelopment, may also be important activities to support grant execution, particularly regarding implementation of the subgrantee selection process.
-The subgrantee selection process may involve both a preparation phase and an implementation phase.
-The preparation phase may require funding to develop relevant technical assistance artifacts for applicants as well as analytical tools (e.g., tools to objectively score and compare overlapping bids, redraw maps for applicants following provisional awards, and calculate and apply the EHCPLT).
-The implementation phase may require funding to execute on timely review and curing of subgrantee pre-qualification applications, processing and analysis of multiple tranches of bids, calculation and administration of EHCPLT, solicitation of direct bids for any remaining unserved areas following all regular bidding, and contracting, as well as applicant communication and technical assistance throughout.
-Finally, ARConnect may require funding to support parallel preparation and administration of non-deployment subgrantee selection and preparation for grant monitoring and value assurance.

-Implementation of the challenge process: ARConnect may require funds to facilitate activities relating to the challenge process, such as comprehensively reviewing challenges and summarizing them in final determination memos.
+- Grant administration processes, including for subgrantee selection: ARConnect will require funds to manage the end-to-end BEAD grantmaking process, from grant application processing to grant review, contracting, monitoring, and disbursement of awards.
+Project management and technical guidance, as well as grant portal redevelopment, may also be important activities to support grant execution, particularly regarding implementation of the subgrantee selection process. - Implementation of the challenge process: ARConnect may require funds to facilitate activities relating to the challenge process, such as comprehensively reviewing challenges and summarizing them in final determination memos.